stevenc-stb/spdx-3-model/model/Core/Classes/Role.md

 ## Summary

-A Role defines a specific position or function that an entity plays in the context of a build, system, distribution, or lifecycle.
+A Role defines a specific position or function that an entity plays in the context of a build, system, distribution, Supply Chain, or lifecycle.

 ## Description

 A Role defines a specific position or function that an entity plays in the context of a build, system, distribution, Supply Chain, or lifecycle.

 ## Metadata